cbshiles/KALX-libfms/doc/fms/mathematics.md

 Stephen Ross [@Ros1978] gave the first proof of the FTAP using the Hahn-Banach theorem.
-His primary contribution was to extend the Black-Scholes/Merton result from a bond, stock, and option to an arbitrary collection of instruments and show it was essentially a geometric fact.
+His primary contribution was to extend the Black-Scholes/Merton result from a bond, stock, and option to an arbitrary collection of instruments and show the FTAP is essentially a geometric fact.
+It has nothing to to with the probability of anything.
+Positive measures with mass one just happen to make a showing.

 Fischer Black and Myron Scholes gave a mathematically incorrect derivation of their eponymous partial differential equation that was immediately corrected by Robert Merton who understood the Ito calculus better than they did.

+Unfortunately, Brownian motion is just a binomial model in continuous time wolf's clothing.
+Using that as a model of stock prices leads to mathematical nonsense.
+Among other defects, it exhibits infinite oscillatory behavior.
+The price of a barrier option that knocks in (or out) the 1 millionth time it hits a barrier has the same value, as a one touch barrier option.

-Ross's proof neglected to establish an essential condition required for the application of the Hahn-Banach theorem and this led to a sequence of papers addressing the matter.
-The current state of the art is [@DelSch1994] that contains a 61 page proof of the current formulation.
+Ross's proof neglected to establish an essential condition of an interior point required for the application of the Hahn-Banach theorem and this led to a sequence of papers addressing the matter.
+The current state of the art is [@DelSch1994] that contains a 61 page proof of the current formulation comprehensible only to a handful of experts.

+__But who cares__?
-_But who cares_?
-No arbitrage implies deflators exist, but we can find plenty.
+No arbitrage implies deflators exist, but we can find plenty without the help of Messrs.
+Hahn and Banach.

 Using the fact that $e^{-\sigma^2t/2 + \sigma B_t}$ is a martingale, where
 $(B_t)$ is [Brownian motion](http://en.wikipedia.org/wiki/Brownian_motion),
 it follows $X_t = (e^{rt}, se^{(r - \sigma^2/2)t + \sigma B_t})$, $\Pi_t =
-e^{-rt}P$, where $P$ is Wiener measure, is a arbitrage free model.
-This is the Black-Scholes/Merton model for a bond and non-dividend paying stock, only without the unnecessary detour through assuming a 'real-world' drift, self-financing conditions, and the complicated machinery of the Ito calculus.
+e^{-rt}P$, where $P$ is Wiener measure, is an arbitrage free model.
+This is the Black-Scholes/Merton model for a bond and non-dividend paying stock, only without the unnecessary detour through assuming a 'real-world' drift, self-financing conditions, change of measure, and the assorted machinery of the Ito calculus.

 Finding arbitrage free models is not difficult.
 Finding models that reflect market dynamics with parameters that can be fit to market